-However, if you want a vegetable curry that's flavored with lemongrass, turmeric, and just a touch of sweetness, you should give this vegan thai yellow curry recipe a try!
-This delicious vegan cauliflower curry features an entire head of cauliflower, protein-rich red lentils, spinach, and creamy coconut milk, and it's easy to make in just 1 hour!
+However, if you want a vegetable curry that's flavored with lemongrass, turmeric, and just a touch of sweetness, you should give this vegan cauliflower curry recipe a try!
+It features an entire head of cauliflower, protein-rich red lentils, spinach, and creamy coconut milk, and it's easy to make in just 1 hour!

 Ingredients & Substitutions